NullPxl/banrays/README.md

 So at least with current hardware that's easy for me to access, this probably isn't enough to differentiate accurately.

 Another idea I had is to create a designated sweep 'pattern'.
 The user (wearing the detector glasses) would perform a specific scan pattern of the target.
 Using the waveforms captured from this data, maybe we can more accurately fingerprint the raybans.
 For example, sweeping across the targets glasses in a 'left, right, up, down' approach.
 I tested this by comparing the results of the Meta raybans vs some aviators I had lying around.
-I think the idea behind this approach is sound, but it might need more workshopping.
+I think the idea behind this approach is sound (actually it's light), but it might need more workshopping.

 ![](ir_rayban_sweeping_pattern.png)